Positivity of the CM line bundle for K-stable log Fanos: Preliminaries

 \begin{corollary} In the situation of \autoref{thm:Generic_properties_for_restricted_divisors_II}, let $C\to T$ be a smooth curve whose image intersect $V$.
-Let $Z:=X\times_T C$ and $D_Z=\sum_{c\in\bQ} c(D_Z)_c$ be the divisorial pullback of $D$.
-Then $(D_Z)_c$ is the divisorial pullback of $D_c$ for all $c\in\bQ$. \end{corollary} \begin{proof} We have to check that any two distinct components parts $D_c$ and $D_{c'}$, have distinct divisorial pullbacks.
-Since these divisorial pullbacks are horizontal, this can be checked on a general fiber of $Z\to C$.
+Let $Z:=X\times_T C$ and $D_Z=\sum_{c\in\bQ} c(D_Z)^{=c}$ be the divisorial pullback of $D$.
+Then $(D_Z)^{=c}$ is the divisorial pullback of $D^{=c}$ for all $c\in\bQ$. \end{corollary} \begin{proof} We have to check that the divisorial pullbacks of any two distinct coefficient parts $D^{=c}$ and $D^{=c'}$, have no component in common.
+Since these divisorial pullbacks are horizontal over $C$, this can be checked on a general fiber of $Z\to C$.
 Since $C$ meets $V$, the result follows from \autoref{thm:Generic_properties_for_restricted_divisors_II}. \end{proof}